 Since the program launched two years ago, fellows have been hard at work applying their talents to build amazing things to help financial products and services work for consumers.
 Today, I’m proud to share with you some of their work.

 Fellows have been instrumental in creating and building:

 - An easy-to use online tool to visualize and track public mortgage data

 - Ask CFPB, an interactive tool that includes over 1,000 frequently-asked questions and answers to help consumers find clear, unbiased answers to their financial questions (also available in Spanish)

 - eRegulations, a tool that makes regulations easier to use by parsing public regulations, and then presenting the information in a format that’s easier to read, navigate, and understand

-- Consumer-friendly design that is being incorporated in all facets of our work, such as forms that consumers use for submitting complaints, the college cost shopping sheet and student debt repayment tool, or our public reports.
+- Consumer-friendly design that is being incorporated in all facets of our work, such as forms that consumers use for submitting complaints, the and student debt repayment tool, or our public reports.